Overload: Latency Attacks on Object Detection for Edge Devices: Background

 \subsection{Non-maximum Suppression}

-Non-maximum suppression (NMS) is an essential step in modern object detection tasks \cite{girshickICCV15fastrcnn,redmon2018yolov3}.
-As shown in Fig \ref{fig:obj_pipeline}, an object detection model predicts numerous objects.
-Each object has its own information about high, width, position, box confidence, and probabilities of all classes.
+Non-maximum suppression (NMS) is a prevalent component in modern object detection tasks \cite{girshickICCV15fastrcnn,Jocher_YOLOv5_by_Ultralytics_2020}.
+As shown in \Cref{fig:obj_pipeline}, an object detection model predicts numerous objects.
+Each object has its own information about height, width, position, objectness confidence, and probabilities of all classes.
 The objects with similar position information should be clustered as the same object.
 The main purpose of NMS is to eliminate redundant objects in each cluster and return survival objects as final bounding boxes.

-Several NMS implementations have been proposed, such as GIoU \cite{rezatofighi2019generalized}, DIoU \cite{zheng2020distance} and CIoU \cite{zheng2020distance}.
-They use the overlap area, aspect ratio, and the distance between boxes as crucial factors to make box suppression decisions.
-Soft-NMS \cite{bodla2017soft} further replaces the IoU metric with a continuous penalty function.
-Class-aware NMS argued that the eliminating process should be skipped if two objects belong to two distinct classes.
+Several NMS implementations have been proposed, such as DIoU \cite{zheng2020distance} and CIoU \cite{zheng2020distance}.

-While NMS is essential to object detection, the elapsed time of NMS has not been well studied, especially for real-time applications, since the model feed-forward time is the most time-consuming component generally.
-Several optimized architectures have been proposed, such as YOLO series \cite{li2022yolov6, wang2022yolov7}.
-Besides, the performance of those models are evaluated on high-end GPUs, and the proportion of time taken by NMS is negligible.
-However, in this paper we showcase that NMS can be used as an exploit for latency attacks on objection detection for edge devices.
+While NMS is essential to most deep-learning-based models, there has been limited investigation into the elapsed time of NMS.
+This is primarily due to the fact that benchmarking datasets are typically clean and uncontaminated, and model performance is evaluated on high-end GPUs, where the time taken by NMS is negligible.
+Previous studies have mostly focused on optimizing performance through architecture refinements \cite{Jocher_YOLOv5_by_Ultralytics_2020}.
+However, when deploying models on edge devices, the computational cost of NMS becomes a critical consideration.
+Moreover, in this paper, we demonstrate that NMS can be exploited to launch latency attacks on object detection systems for edge devices.